Dear Robyn

 Each painting is a draft and most parts will be painted over and over.
 But there are stories in every layer.
 Each layer informs the next and leaves pieces of itself behind peeking through.
 I try to take a lot of pictures because I find the evolution of the painting fascinating.
 At the same time there are so many layers never captured because I was so deep in the story and did not want to come out.

-Whenever I learn something new or see something I like online it goes into the next layer.
 The paintings are rarely done and most of them are continuous works in progress that can change at any time.

-The story is almost too big for me at times and that it’s ongoing is overwhelming.
-Sitting in front of a painting is like binging a series on Netflix.
+This website will be a kind of archive.
+A way to organize and piece together the story as I go.
+Remember that I am years behind the telling of this.
+It continues everyday and I continue to write it everyday.
+Some days it's almost too big for me and some days it's overwhelming.
+Some days sitting in front of a painting is like binging a series on Netflix.
 There is no way I can record all that I see.

 I’ve become an expert at recognizing patterns and connections.
-I’m decoding it and interpreting it and it doesn't feel like I'm making it up.
+I’m decoding it and interpreting it and it doesn't exactly feel like I'm making it up.

 Margaret Atwood says "when you're writing fiction, everybody thinks you're secretly writing about real people and things.
 But if you write an autobiography, they think you're lying as one does."